Group-20-Software-Engineering/lasertag/README.md

   - For Linux run: `python get-pip.py`
 - Build Dependencies `./build.sh`
   - This will update your machine and install the needed dependencies
-  - You will need to instert your passcode as it calls sudo
+  - You will need to insert your passcode as it calls sudo
   - After the dependencies finish downloading, restart vscode to allow the changes to be applied

 # TO RUN